-During this time of unprecedented severe drought in the region, LSF works with targeted cluster of villages in tribal pockets of Aurangabad district on holistic development of the communities.
+LSF works with targeted cluster of villages in tribal pockets of Aurangabad district in Marathwada region on holistic development of the communities.
+Marathwada is infamous for persistent drought and farmer suicides.
 Water being the crux, LSF addresses this issue along with the communities by facilitating village water resources conservation and management plans and implementation of the same.
 With the holistic development in context, we actively encourage the sharing of knowledge on traditional organic agriculture, organic agriculture practices, participatory guarantee systems (PGS) for organic farming, and marketing of the organic produce.
 Further, we also organize forums for learning and support of micro-enterprises to expand their opportunities for livelihoods.
 We expect this holistic approach to reduce poverty and farm distress in these villages while leading to sustainability.

 With the immense economic, environment, and social challenges in the region, there is a lot that each of us can do and be supported.
 Many of the activities happen with the support of volunteers.